gothinkster/realworld/README.md

 # Learn more

 - Every tutorial is built against the same [API spec](api/) to ensure modularity of every frontend & backend
-- Every frontend utilizes the same hand crafted Bootstrap 4 theme for identical UI/UX
+- Every frontend utilizes the same hand crafted [Bootstrap 4 theme](https://github.com/gothinkster/conduit-bootstrap-template) for identical UI/UX
 - There is a hosted version of the backend API available for public usage, no API keys required
-- Interested in creating a RealWorld new stack?
-Head over to our [GH Issues](https://github.com/gothinkster/realworld/issues)
+- Interested in creating a new RealWorld stack?
+View our [starter guide & spec](/spec)

 <br />